Tour du Mont Blanc Camping – The Ultimate Guide

 For the only packing list you’ll need, I wrote a post and included every little thing that we brought with us.

-Cost of Backpacking the Tour du Mont Blanc Trail
+Cost of Tour du Mont Blanc Camping

 This can vary GREATLY from person to person.
 If you camp every night, cook on a camp stove, and don’t splurge on anything, you can do this hike for a couple hundred bucks.
 You can also stay in a lodge every night, eat exclusively at nice restaurants, and pay for someone to carry your stuff from room to room and spend thousands of dollars.